Dr. Eric Tsang

 "I realized that was the career I would like to have for the rest of my life because I wanted to pass my knowledge to my students and, at the same time, I wanted to do research," he said of his teaching experience.

-A prolific scholar, he has published more than 60 articles in leading business journals, including the Academy of Management Journal, Academy of Management Review, Journal of International Business Studies and Strategic Management Journal.
+A prolific scholar, Tsang has published extensively in leading business journals, including the Academy of Management Journal, Academy of Management Review, Journal of International Business Studies, Marketing Science, MIS Quarterly and Strategic Management Journal.
+His article “Social Capital, Networks, and Knowledge Transfer” (with Andrew Inkpen) won the 2015 Academy of Management Review Decade Award.

 Tsang said he enjoys grooming future researchers.